DaniLeigh Directed Prince & Danced With Missy Elliott. Now She’s Coming For Rap’s Crown

 Since the singer went viral, she’s been flooded with support from the likes of Diddy, Lil Yatchy, and Virgil Abloh.
 And she doesn’t just sing — DaniLeigh has danced with Missy “Misdemeanor” Elliott, Pharrell, and Meghan Trainor.
 She considered Prince a mentor, and when she was 18 years old in 2013, Dani directed the music video for his song “Breakfast Can Wait.”
 It was the biggest moment of her career at the time.
 The Purple One’s choice of communication with Leigh?
 An email written in third person.
 “Prince the artist wants you to submit a choreography video ‘Breakfast Can Wait’” Dani recalls.

-Whatever21 top; Unravel Project jacket; Whatever 21 Pink Basketball Shorts, $130, available at Whatever 21; Unravel Project Sneakers, $660, available at Net-A-Porter; Model's own rings, Planet-i Flamethrower Sunglasses, $100, available at Planet-i; D Bleu Dazzled durag.
+Whatever21 top; Unravel Project jacket; Whatever 21 Pink Basketball Shorts, $130 USD, available at Whatever 21; Unravel Project Sneakers, $660 USD, available at Net-A-Porter; Model's own rings, Planet-i Flamethrower Sunglasses, $100 USD, available at Planet-i; D Bleu Dazzled durag.

 Though the industry’s respect may have come first, it’s her fans who champion DaniLeigh the loudest — myself included.
 “Lil Bebe” was not only the anthem to my summer antics, but so many others’ as well.
 Forbes named it one of five singles to watch last December.